 “Being more flexible has meant I have experienced less pain.
 I have learnt so many skills to take away and embed into my daily life that will make it easier and more pleasurable.
 This has made me feel more confident and positive.
 I’ve felt very much that everything has been tailored to my needs, which has given it a very personal approach.”

-PCLEFRS is a tertiary service funded by NHS England.
+CCLERS is a tertiary service funded by NHS England.
 Any health professional can refer into the Service.
 Prior funding approval is not required for patients living in England; however patients living outside of England will need to obtain local area funding approval before a referral is submitted.
 Private referrals are also accepted.
 GPs should use the Electronic Referral System to make a referral.
 All other referral letters and enquiries should be sent to:

-The PCLEFRS Team,
+The CCLERS Team,

 RNHRD and Brownsword Therapies Centre,